Xylemm/VAC-Scripts/README.md

 # VAC-Scripts
 Voice-Acted Colonists (Scripts for Modders)

-This is a tool modders can use to help them build new voicepacks for the Voice-Acted Colonists Rimworld mod
+This is a set of tools modders can use to help them build new voicepacks for the Voice-Acted Colonists Rimworld mod

-It includes my Icewind Dale voicepack to use as a template
+It includes my Icewind Dale voicepack as an example

 How to use the voicepack:
 -